alemar11/ios-watchos-tvos-macos-resources/README.md

 * [HorizontalScrollCell](https://github.com/mcelayir/HorizontalScrollCell)
 * [JCCollectionViewWaterfallLayout](https://github.com/lijingcheng/JCCollectionViewWaterfallLayout) - Support multiple section, and can add headerView and footerView.
 * [JGTransitionCollectionView](https://github.com/JayGajjar/JGTransitionCollectionView)
+* [MEVHorizontalContacts](https://github.com/manuelescrig/MEVHorizontalContacts) - An iOS UICollectionViewLayout subclass to show a list of contacts with configurable expandable items.
 * [MJParallaxCollectionView](https://github.com/mayuur/MJParallaxCollectionView)
 * [MONUniformFlowLayout](https://github.com/mownier/MONUniformFlowLayout) - A simple flow layout the handles the arrangement of the items in a collection view.
 * [MTCardLayout](https://github.com/minhntran/MTCardLayout) - Mimicking the behavior of the Passbooks apps in iOS using a custom UICollectionViewLayout.